ericholscher/ericholscher.com/site/blog/2023/feb/10/we-dont-do-that-here.rst

 most recently in :doc:`/blog/2015/oct/16/the-importance-of-being-welcoming`.
 The most powerful way to set culture is by being a good, positive example.
-Our Welcome Wagon does a wonderful job of this, showing how to be a welcoming and open member of a community.
+Our Welcome Wagon does a wonderful job of this, showing by example how to be a welcoming and open member of a community.

 That said,
-you sometimes need to be able to shut down behavior without wiggle room.
+you sometimes need to be able to shut down behavior as well.
-"We don't do that here" is a powerful tool, when used by someone in a position of cultural power.
+`We don't do that here` is a powerful tool, when used by someone in a position of cultural power.

 My first attempt at making a rule from this concept is: